Civil-military co-operation: CIMIC

 Civil-military cooperation (CIMIC) refers to the interaction between NATO-led forces and civil actors in alliance-led operations.

 Civil Military Overview / Civil Military Fusion Centre

 The Civil Military Overview (CMO) is an experimental portal supported by a dedicated information and knowledge management organization, the Civil Military Fusion Centre (CFC).
 Both are part of a development effort conducted by NATO Allied Command Transformation in consultation with various civil organizations.
 It is designed to improve interaction between civil and military actors.
 Through the CMO, NATO and its partners are exploring innovative ways to collect and disseminate all relevant civil and military information on Crisis Response Operations in order to begin creating a shared sense of situational awareness among the global community.

 CECIL

-The Working Group CECIL was established to streamline the CIMIC reporting.
-CECIL (Coordinated, Effect Based, CIMIC Information Link) intends to assist any NATO CIMIC staff and focuses on the CIMIC challenges of the 21st century.
-The aim is to share CIMIC knowledge proactively to facilitate the job of CIMIC staff at all levels.
-For this purpose, the CECIL platform was created as a tool to disseminate CIMIC-related information.
+The CECIL Working Group was formed to improve CIMIC reporting.
+CECIL (Coordinated, Effect Based, CIMIC Information Link) aims to assist NATO CIMIC staff with contemporary challenges.
+The platform enables sharing of CIMIC knowledge to aid staff at all levels.